AlfrescoLabs/GenAI-Experiments/summarizer/ai-summarize/README.md

 # AI Summarizer

 Spring Boot Command Line application that reads documents from an Alfresco folder in PDF format, gets the summary from AI and updates `cm:description` property of the document with the summary.
-It also set a tag with the LLM used.
+It also sets a tag with the LLM used.

 # Configuration